Multitudes of people who’ve implemented No Contact with their Narcissistic partner will inevitably ask the question, Does the Narcissist miss me?

 The short–yet excruciating–answer is no. When we wonder if (or assume that) the Narcissist misses us, we are projecting our feelings of loss and longing onto them.
 Narcissists do not think the way we do, nor experience the same emotions.
-They operate solely from ego, so the usual emotions of missing someone or feelings of sadness and regret typically don’t affect them.
+They cannot form bonds with other people, so the usual emotions of missing someone or feelings of sadness and regret typically don’t affect them.

 Below are the most common stages (emotional and physical) a Narcissist goes through when one has implemented No Contact (**These are not listed in order of rank.
 These stages are for reference and can manifest in any order, depending on the individual).

 1) Anger – When you’ve implemented No Contact with a Narcissist, the first emotion they feel is anger at your attempt to set a boundary.
 They’ve grown so accustomed to having you under their control that they become indignant when you choose to have an independent thought and act on it.

 During the relationship, you became an extension of them, so when you begin to break away and reclaim your conscious thought process they typically go into a rage, although this isn’t always obvious.
 Oftentimes they’ll conceal the rage in order to fulfill their devastating revenge motives.

 2) Silent Treatment – In the Narcissist’s mind, you are still their property and they believe it’s just a matter of time before you come to your senses.
 Therefore, a common tactic is for them to execute the Silent Treatment.